PrimeTime416/Test/README.md

 pushing from git hub online: sept 10, 2016 @ 16.55
 pushing from git hub online: sept 10, 2016 @ 16.59
 pushing back form vsc sept 10, 2016 @ 17.02
+pushing from git hub online: sept 10, 2016 @ 17.08
+she is working well, but a little slow on the sync, but I like it.